PeterPTN/postcode/README.md

 ## Approach / Justifications
 - The suburb table has a foreign key of postcode, this allows for better separation of concerns and encapsulation as many suburbs can have the same postcode
 - I decided to omit a delete endpoint for postcode simply because it acts as a foreign key for suburb
-- The project uses JWT for authorization and a login-password combination for authentication
 - Passwords are salted and hashed using Bcrypt before saving to the database as per best practices (https://docs.spring.io/spring-security/reference/features/authentication/password-storage.html)
 - The components CreateSuburbForm and UpdateSuburbForm repeats a lot of the same code but I decided to leave it as is for the sake of readability.
 - Cypress will be used in place of React Testing Library and Jest for the sake of development speed (solo developer)

 ## Future Goals
-- Testing suites for both frontend and backend
+- Testing suites for backend
-- Tidy up remaining logic and componentry for the frontend
-- Play around with additional dependencies on the frontend (React-Motion, Cypress)
 - CSRF implementation(?)